 There are rules for playing table tennis.
-Whether you are playing singles or doubles game, you must understand these rules.
-The rules of the game are set by the ITTF (International Table Tennis Federation) and are compulsory for professional athletes.
-However, as a beginner, if you are playing for leisure, you don’t need to know all the rules but still need to know the basic rules to understand the game.
+Whether you are playing singles or doubles games, you must understand these rules.
+The game rules are set by the ITTF (International Table Tennis Federation) and are compulsory for professional athletes.
+However, as a beginner, if you are playing for leisure, you don’t need to know all the rules but still know the basic rules to understand the game.

 - Number of Points

 Before the year 2002, table tennis scoring was up to 21 points.
-The rules were, however, changed to make the game more interesting and now you can only play up to 11 points.
+However, the rules were changed to make the game more interesting, and now you can only play up to 11 points.
 The first player to score up to 11 points will win the game.
 If the two players score 10 points, this is most often called a deuce.

 - Starting a Game

 Before the game begins, players need to decide who serves first.
 If you are playing with your friends, you can easily decide.
-However, the official rules state that the decision is made by a lot.
+However, the official rules state that a lot makes the decision.
 This can be done by tossing a coin or flipping discs.
 The most common method used to decide at lower levels of play is where the umpire is in one hand, and then you ask a player to guess which hand has the ball.
 The player that wins will be the one to serve first.
-The player can also choose to elect the opponent to serve first or choose which end of the table he/she will play first.
+The player can also choose to elect the opponent to serve first or choose which end of the table they will play first.

-If the player chooses the end of the table to play, the opponent can choose to serve first or leave it for the other player.
-If the winner can also choose to serve first while the opponent chooses the side of the table they prefer to play first.
+If the player chooses the end of the table to play, the opponent can serve first or leave it for the other player if the winner can also choose to serve first while the opponent chooses the side of the table they prefer to play first.

 - Rules For Table Tennis Serve

-The rules for serving in table tennis had changed over the years.
-However, for a casual game, it is very simple.
-The ball should be above the level of the table surface and behind the end line of the server.
+The rules for serving in table tennis have changed over the years.
+However, for a casual game, it is straightforward.
+The ball should be above the table surface level and behind the server’s end line.
 In this case, your stance must be behind the end of the table when playing a serve.

 The basic serves in table tennis require you to hold the ball in the palm of the other hand you are not playing with and then throw it upwards.
-When the ball is dropping down, you hit it with your racket on the other hand so that it will bounce on your side of the table.
+When the ball is dropping down, you hit it with your racket on the other hand to bounce on your side of the table.
 It should bounce at least once before it moves to the opponent’s side.

 If your opponent watches the ball bounce more than once on their side of the table, they lose a point.
 If the ball touches the net and it is still on the side of the opponent’s table, he can replay the service and we call this “a let”.
-However, if the ball touches the net and does not bounce on the opponent’s side, the server will lose a point.
+However, the server will lose a point if the ball touches the net and does not bounce on the opponent’s side.
 When the server throws the ball up deliberately, it can be said that the ball is “in play”.

 - Number of Serves